omiranda/polyneuro_risk_score/docs/detailed_description.md

 It can be provided as a [dot mat](./detailed_specs/HCP_ColeAnticevic.mat) file ot as a table in [csv format](./detailed_specs/HCP_ColeAnticevic.csv).
     - dot mat file with assignemnt of ROIs to functional networks
     - table that assigns ROIs to functional networks.
 The number of ROIs (column ix, see below) must equal the number of elements of the neuroimaging data (i.e. mandatory input **path_imaging**).
 This table must be saved as a csv file and must have the following headers in the presented order
-        - index
+        - ix, index
-        - Network name.
+        - name, Network name.
 Network name each ROI belong to.
-        - Newortk short name.
+        - shortname, Newortk short name.
 Two or three letters' acronym to describe the network this ROI belongs to.
         - R. Number from 0 to 1 to indicate the Red value for the RGB colormap.
         - G. Number from 0 to 1 to indicate the Green value for the RGB colormap.
         - B. Number from 0 to 1 to indicate the Blue value for the RGB colormap.